 My life up to the week before I started school was the same.
 I would get up, and get dressed.
 At first, I would find the clothes that looked most like boy clothes.
 After a while, I tried the clothes that looked pretty.
 I would look in the mirror and see a girl staring back at me.
 This confused me.
 Was I becoming a girl?
 Deep down I knew I was.
 It was survival, as I knew that Mum was happier with three girls.

 I remember the first day that I wore a summer dress.
 It was frilly and looked like something that a girl wore in the 50’s.
 I wore it because all the shorts and trousers were being washed.
 It was not that often that Mum washed clothes, as she would rather stay on the sofa drinking wine.
 The dress was so soft on me and I felt the breeze going up my legs towards my panties.

-Mum smiled and laughed a bit when she seen me.
+Mum smiled and laughed a bit when she saw me.

 “You are no longer a boy.
 You are a girl.
 I see that you want to wear dresses now.
 I suppose girls are better at dressing than boys.
 I think you should wear some pretty white tights with that dress”

 I ran into my room and sat down on my bed, staring at the mirror.
 I was no longer a boy.
 I was a girl.
 That’s what Mum said.
 She had managed to transfer the way I looked into a girl, and what’s worse, she manages to make me think that I was a girl.